uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.4.1 =
+* Fix for Elementor rendering in legacy mode.
+* Fix for Post Thumbnail display in legacy mode.

 = 3.4.0 =
 * Add integration with WPBakery Page Builder (Visual Composer).
 * Fix error messages about deprecated functions in PHP 7.2.